omrawaley/statistics-calculator/README.md

 ## Usage
 An argument with a path pointing to a list of data is expected.
 This list may only contain numbers (no commas or other types of text).
 See `data/data.txt` for an example of this.

+A file named `statistics.txt` will be generated in the `statistics` directory.
+See `statistics/statistics.txt` for an example of this.

 On the command line, run:

 `./<path-to-executable>/calculator <path-to-data>/input.txt`